 The brace is a dental device used to fix or adjust the position of teeth.
 Braces are used mainly for fixing tooth gaps, protruding teeth, and crooked teeth.
 Braces are the most used method to straighten teeth and are worn on teeth for a fixed period.

-Why do We Need a Brace?
+Why do You Need a Brace?

 Braces are a common treatment for misaligned teeth, but they have come a long way as painful metal brackets and wires since their early days.
 They now incorporate materials like ceramic brackets and wires that wear like metal braces but are less noticeable.
 So, why are braces still necessary?